 Available Monday-Friday from 9am-7pm

-If you’ve built or moved into a new home that gas no gas connection (or you want to add domestic gas to your existing home), it’s important to know who to contact and how much time and cost are necessary to make the connection.
+Gas can be tricky, especially when there is an absence of it.
+If you’ve built or moved into a new home that gas no gas connection (or you want to add domestic gas to your existing home), it’s important to know who to contact and how much time and cost are necessary in order to connect to the grid.
 Your energy supplier will be able to supply gas to your home, but they won’t be able to set up or change a connection to the national gas grid.

 Although some homes are powered by electricity alone, many of us rely on gas to cook our meals, keep our homes warm and ensure that we have plenty of hot water for cleaning and bathing.
 If you’ve always used electricity, but want to convert your home to gas, you may wonder if it’s possible to make a brand new national gas grid connection and bring gas into your home.
 Or perhaps you may want to move your national gas grid connection, or change the location of your gas meter.

-Read on, and you’ll be cooking on gas in no time!
+Read on, and you’ll be cooking with gas in no time!

 How do I connect gas to my home?